 Inspired by the story of the first Greek settlers in America in the 1700s who found protection in St. Augustine, Florida, Bishop Demetrios at the St. Photios National Shrine sought to share protection in the form of more than 800 masks that were sent to all clergy in the Archdiocese.

-At my home parish, Fr.
+At my home parish in Chicago, Fr.
 Chrysanthos Kerkeres and a network of community and business leaders have been delivering meals to first responders and sick people throughout the city and continuously checking in with members of the parish with regular wellness checks.

 Continuing in their nearly-century long tradition, the Philoptochos Society made emergency cash contributions to food banks and launched an extensive outreach program to assist people throughout the nation who are in need of material and emotional support.